Honda knocks it out of the park with the brilliant all-new Accord.

 The Accord is no longer recognizable.
 A lot of people asked what this car was.
 And everyone thought it looked fantastic.
 Honda has blessed the Accord with stunning, fresh styling and the swoopy profile is a winner.
 I thought it looked fantastic from nearly every angle – perhaps the front is the least flattering of the bunch, but the current corporate snout from Honda still looks good.
 I liked the rear and rear quarter views the best – the wide stance and dual exhaust tips look aggressive.

 It’s like Honda hit the Oprah Winfrey show on LED day – you get LEDs, and you get LEDs, and you get LEDs – everybody gets LEDs!
-There are LED headlights (which could be brighter, daytime running lights, fog lights and tail lights.
+There are LED headlights (which I felt could be a bit brighter), daytime running lights, fog lights and tail lights.
 Speaking of the latter, the LED tail light signature is very eye-catching.
 And the 19″ touring rims are beauties!
 The rubber is chunky – it’s wearing 235/40s all around.

 The Accord’s outstanding styling continues in the cabin.
 The rethought design is thoroughly modern and Honda’s materials here felt very upscale – everything is soft-touch and the faux open-pore wood looks lovely and is actually very convincing.